peytoncordero/DRI25/html-css.md

 description: 'HTML (Hypertext Markup Language) is used to create and organize the content of a website.
 CSS (Cascading Style Sheets) is used for website design and layout.
 Together, these languages form the foundation of the World Wide Web.
 They are the basis of what one needs to know to create useful and well-designed websites, and to read the source code of existing websites and website templates.
 This workshop walks participants through the fundamentals of HTML and CSS.
 The purpose of this unit is to help participants understand the rudiments of making websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.'

 learning objectives:

+    description: At the end of this workshop, you will be able to
     - Familiarize yourself with the anatomy of a webpage and how the Internet works.
     - Understand the basics of the HTML and CSS markup languages.
     - Use HTML, CSS, and a text editor to build a small locally-hosted website.
+    - Draw connections between HTML, CSS, and the workshops on the Command Line and Data Literacies.

 authors:
     - 'Ian G. Williams'